Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: General communication methods

 Sound is a common analogy when describing GWs.
 While GWs are not sound, the GW frequencies observable by the LVK are similar to audio frequencies of human hearing.
 The signals lend themselves to audification (\href{https://www.soundsofspacetime.org}{www.soundsofspacetime.org}): the technical name for the signal from a binary inspiral is a ``chirp'' in reference to its sweep up in frequency.

 GWs can also be communicated through touch.
-The tidal spatial deformations of the first detected GW signal have been translated to a 3D-printable model, specifically tailored to the needs of visually impaired people.
+The GW150914 signal has been translated to a 3D-printable model, specifically tailored to the needs of visually impaired people.
 By running fingers along the edges of the shape, one can appreciate the features of a GW and perceive the details of the signal evolving in time.
-This design is freely available~\cite{EGOVirgoTactileGW150914:2021}, along with suggestions for classroom activities.
+This design is freely available~\citep{EGOVirgoTactileGW150914:2021}, along with suggestions for classroom activities.

-The Tactile Universe (\href{https://www.tactileuniverse.org}{www.tactileuniverse.org})~\cite{BonneEtAl:2018} has partnered with UK LVK groups to design tactile resource sets for use with blind and vision-impaired pupils in upper secondary education.
-A mix of 3D-printable (Figure~\ref{fig:tactileUniverse}) and more basic tactile resources, paired with existing sonifications, are tied to 20 minute workshops that teach students about black holes and neutron stars, GW signals and detection, and core science topics like waves and gravity.
+The Tactile Universe (\href{https://www.tactileuniverse.org}{www.tactileuniverse.org})~\citep{BonneEtAl:2018} has partnered with LVK groups to design tactile resource sets for use with blind and vision-impaired pupils in upper secondary education.
+A mix of 3D-printable (Figure~\ref{fig:tactileUniverse}) and more basic tactile resources, paired with existing sonifications, are tied to $20$~minute workshops about black holes and neutron stars, GW signals and detection, and core science topics like waves and gravity.
 The 3D-printable resources, example lesson scripts and guides are available on the website.
+Students have enjoyed interacting with the tactile resources; teachers have praised the accessibility and pacing of the workshops, and in post-session feedback, students have demonstrated an understanding of the concepts discussed.

+The audifications and tactile resources have also proved effective at science festivals, with members of the public appreciating having the diverse means of explaining unfamiliar concepts.
+This demonstrates how providing multisensory resources makes ideas accessible to a wider audience as well as more comprehensible to existing audiences.